bmuenzenmeyer/node-web-app-perf-lighthouse/README.md

 - reports diagnostic data like the number of request, total bytes, etc
 - measures the build time of the app using `npm run build`

+> There seem to be a lot of tools that ALMOST do this, but a use case here is to run this vs different SHAs of your own site to compare results over time.
+No one metric tells the complete story, so be aware of the tradeoffs you make.

 ## Installation